-Dr. Greg Cartee is professor of Movement Science, associate dean for research, and the director of the Muscle Biology Laboratory in the School of Kinesiology.
+Dr. Greg Cartee is professor of Movement Science, associate dean for research, and director of the Muscle Biology Laboratory at the University of Michigan School of Kinesiology.

 Dr. Cartee has been awarded more than $10 million in extramural grant funding as principal investigator, mostly from the National Institutes of Health.
 He has authored or co-authored more than 125 articles in peer-reviewed journals, including the American Journal of Physiology-Endocrinology and Metabolism, Journal of Applied Physiology, Cell Metabolism, and Diabetes.
 He has served as an associate editor for the Journal of Applied Physiology, Exercise and Sports Sciences Reviews, and the Journal of Gerontology: Biological Sciences.
 He was honored with the American College of Sports Medicine Citation Award in 2012.
 He served as a member of an NIH Study Section for 8 years, and he has also reviewed grants for the American Diabetes Association, American College of Sports Medicine, Diabetes UK, Welcome Trust UK, Israel Science Foundation, German Research Foundation, and Dutch Diabetes Research Foundation.

 Dr. Cartee teaches the graduate course Kinesiology 545: Metabolic Responses to Exercise.
 Prior to coming to U-M, Dr. Cartee was professor and chair of the Department of Kinesiology at University of Wisconsin-Madison.
-He completed his Ph.D. in Exercise Physiology at the University of Texas at Austin, and completed a post-doctoral fellowship at Washington University Medical School in St. Louis.
+He completed his PhD in Exercise Physiology at the University of Texas at Austin, and completed a post-doctoral fellowship at Washington University Medical School in St. Louis, MO.

 Dr. Cartee is recruiting for a doctoral student to mentor, beginning Fall 2020.
 Details: http://myumi.ch/NxBvP